ksadangrit/cats-nz/README.md

 _Photo by Pixabay from [Pexels](https://www.pexels.com/photo/low-angle-view-of-cat-on-tree-257532/)_

 ## Introduction
-In this project, we will be looking at datasets of pet cats in New Zealand which had been collected from GPS sensors strapped by a number of voluntees on their pets to track the cat's number of activities.
+In this project, we will be looking at datasets of pet cats in New Zealand which had been collected from GPS sensors strapped by a number of volunteers on their pets to track the cat's number of activities.
 The datasets are from 2015 to 2017.
 Cat's characteristics such as sex, age and hunting habits are also provided in the datasets.
 This data is published by [Movebank](https://datarepository.movebank.org/entities/datapackage/75d6171c-d981-4bdf-bf23-bf2af17a7e47).

 I first came across this data through the [tidytuesday](https://github.com/rfordatascience/tidytuesday/blob/master/data/2023/2023-01-31/readme.md) post.
 As the datasets provided on the page is for the UK, I went to the original [website](https://datarepository.movebank.org/entities/datapackage/75d6171c-d981-4bdf-bf23-bf2af17a7e47) to retrieve all the New Zealand datasets.
 The researchers originally collected data regarding pet cats from six different countries such as the UK, Australia and New Zealand to study the ecological importace of pets as predators.
 This project will focus solely on the New Zealand dataset.
 R will be utilised for data analysis and visualisation.